chharvey/counterpoint/docs/reference/variables.md

 ## Variable Declaration
-Values in Solid can be stored in variables and then accessed later.
+Values in Counterpoint can be stored in variables and then accessed later.
 In order to use a variable, it must be **declared** first, in what we call a **variable declaration statement**.
 We declare variables with the keyword `let`.